derriqo/PasswordLocker/README.md

 ---
 Project is created with:
 * Python 3.6
-* Pip
-* Pyperclip
+* Prerequisites:   *Pip ,Pyperclip*

 ## Setup
 ---
 To run this project, please follow the following instructions.
 -   Get access to the internet
 -   Sign into your github pages.
 Set up would require access to github pages; the webpage uses an index file linked on github pages.
-This would require membership and access to the Derriqo repository.
+This would require membership and access to the **derriqo** repository.
 -   Search for derriqo on the github pages and select the Password-Locker repository.
 -   Clone the repository.

 ### Cloning
+---
 * In your terminal:

         $ git clone https://github.com/derriqo/Password-Locker/
         $ cd Password-Locker

 ## Running the Application
+---
 * To run the application, in your terminal:

         $ chmod +x password_locker.py
         $ ./run.py

 ## Testing the Application
+---
 * To run the tests for the class file:

         $ python3.6 credentials_test.py